 Another negative thing to do is feeding them.
 Forbidden in many counties and not a good thing to do as the animals can get sick or bite you.
 So park in a secure spot and respect fences and gates and try not to disturb the animals.

-Also you are by law allowed to camp in nature on uncultivated land and in a respectful distance to people’s properties it is recommended to stay at one of the many camping grounds around the island which are normally well equipped with facilities.
-When staying on someone’s property you always have to ask for permission.
+Also, you are by law allowed to camp in the wilderness on uncultivated land, outside of any nature reserve or national park, and in a respectful distance to people’s properties, but only if there is no designated campsite close by.
+It is, however, recommended to stay at one of the many camping grounds around the island which are normally quite cheap and well equipped with facilities.
 The thing with wild camping is that if many people do it and go to the toilet in nature it is not nice and it leaves visible traces as in Iceland with the short summer paper and other waste does not rot fast.

 Iceland is a wonderful hiking destination and in order to keep it like that you should stay on the trails as much as possible as the flora is very fragile due to the huge amount of loose soil and the hard weather conditions it takes a long time to recover and some places might never be the same.
 By law you are allowed to pass over uncultivated fields and access to the water shore must be granted by the owner of the bordering land.
 Staying on the trails also makes it easier for you and reduces the chance to get lost.